ArnoVdH/photoblog/content/blog/2019/childfree.md

 Something childfree people tend to say a lot is that they don't hate children (on the contrary, they often exclaim they adore them) as some sort of defense mechanism.
 How could you dislike children, you monster?
 But I think we should be able to admit this.
 It's not a personal hate against the child itself (while that's possible, children can be horrible little people), but a general dislike of what they imply: they make a lot of noise, they are helpless and require a lot of attention.

 There are egoistic reasons too.
 I don't have enough time or money as it is.
 Children cost money and take up time, time I'd like to spent differently.
+When I come home after a full days work, after all the household chores and other necessary tasks, I only have a few short hours to spend for myself.
+Valuable time I'd like to use for a myriad of things I never get to do even without having to care for some little person.

 I also like to do grown-up things, talk in a grown-up way.
 I enjoy a lot of things, but in a grown-up way.
 Even things that are considered _for kids_ can be enjoyed as an adult.
 I have no wish to deal with infantile things I don't get anything out of.